roojay520/lodash-doc/README.md

 This is a trial doc website for lodash, generated from markdown using [pub-server](http://jldec.github.io/pub-doc)

-To edit the site locally, clone this repo, then
+To edit the site locally, clone https://github.com/jldec/lodash-doc-src, then

 ```sh
 npm install